wtraylor/modular_megafauna_model/docs/demo_simulator.md

 Each “habitat group” can be considered a list of \ref Fauna::Demo::SimpleHabitat objects.
 The “habitat group” corresponds conceptually to the LPJ-GUESS `Gridcell`.

+Each aggregation unit (habitat group) comprises several habitats.
+Since all habitats have the same properties and there is no stochasticity, the output from all aggregation units will look the same.

 @startuml "Class diagram of the megafauna demo simulator."
 	!include diagrams.iuml!demo_simulator_classes
 @enduml